AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Use the default reminder settings for this event</td>
    <td>Enable this option to use default reminder settings.
-If you set a custom reminder in the Reminder field, this value is set to No.</td>
+If you set a custom reminder in the [!UICONTROL Reminder] field, this value is set to No.</td>
   </tr>
   <tr>
    <td>Reminder </td>